jrcallanta/Gimme/README.md

 #### Node.js

-The package management is supported by Node.js, using the following packages and their dependencies:
+The middleware and package management is supported by Node.js, using the following packages and their dependencies:

 - **`express ^4.17.3`**